camunda/camunda-docs-manual/content/examples/tutorials/develop-cockpit-plugin.md

 FOO BAR
 ```

-#### Testing Assets
+### Testing Assets

 To test that the assets are served, we can either [implement a test case](https://github.com/camunda/camunda-bpm-webapp/blob/master/core/src/test/java/org/camunda/bpm/cockpit/test/plugin/resources/PluginApiTest.java) or test the matter manually after we integrated the plug-in into the Cockpit webapp.

-### Integration into Cockpit
+## Integration into Cockpit

-There are two ways to add your plugin to the camunda BPM webapp.
+There are two ways to add your plugin to the Camunda BPM webapp.

-1. You can copy it to the `WEB-INF/lib` folder of the camunda webapp.
+1. You can copy it to the `WEB-INF/lib` folder of the Camunda webapp.
-2. You can set up a maven war overlay for the camunda webapp.
+2. You can set up a maven war overlay for the Camunda webapp.

 The first solution is the simplest: if you dowloaded the tomcat distribution, you can copy the plugin
 jar file to the `/server/apache-tomcat-${tomcat-version}/webapps/camunda/WEB-INF/lib/` folder and
 restart the server.

-### plugin.js main file
+## plugin.js Main File

 Each plug-in must contain a file `app/plugin.js` in the plug-ins assets directory (i.e., `plugin-webapp/$plugin_id`).
 That file bootstraps the client-side plug-in and registers it with Cockpit.
 To do so it must declare and return an [angular module](http://docs.angularjs.org/guide/module) named `cockpit.plugin.$plugin_id` using [requireJS](http://requirejs.org/).